lecritch/dsc-chi-warmup-anova/README.md

 p_3 = f_stat.pvalue

 print(f'''
-with f_stat{f_3} and p-value {p_3}, we can reject the null that there aren"t differences in means between the treatment groups at the alpha=.05 significance level
+with f_stat {f_3} and p-value {p_3}, we can reject the null that there aren"t differences in means between the various control and treatment groups at the alpha=.05 significance level
 ''')

 tukey_result = pairwise_tukeyhsd(data.weight, data.group)